 Does turmeric boost the immune system with its antioxidant properties?
 The answer appears to be, yes.
 Although it’s not meant to be a cure-all for various diseases, it does seem to exhibit significant antioxidant and radical scavenging activity in the body.

-Thus, turmeric may help reduce free radical content in the body and slow the cell death process.
+Thus, a turmeric supplement may help reduce free radical content in the body and slow the cell death process.
 This benefit makes curcumin an excellent contributor to overall mental and physical wellness and a potential ally against age-related diseases.
 (15)

 Please note, there are no known studies at this time demonstrating the effectiveness of turmeric pills for Coronavirus (COVID-19).
 As is the case with any medication or dietary supplement, please consult with a certified healthcare professional to see if turmeric is right for you.